 I am so excited that there are so many people interested in blogging and working from home!
 If you read my post 2 Side Jobs That Make Me $3,000 Per Month as a Stay At Home Mom you can see exactly how and just how much I’m making working from home.
-Blogging has taken my family and I places I would have never imagined.
-We recently had our very first sponsored blog trips, first with Royal Caribbean, you can see our recap post here and now with Disney, which you can read about here.
+I wrote that post back in 2016, and now in 2020 that income has increased.
+Just last month I invoiced over $9.000 to brands.
+What would you do with an extra $9,000 a month?
+Blogging has taken my family to some amazing places, like Walt Disney World to film a commercial and on a cruise to the Bahamas with Royal Caribbean to see the Great American Solar eclipse.
+But more importantly, Blogging has been a way for me to provide for my family.

 I have lots of info that I want to share.
 Part of being a blogger is sharing your knowledge and things you have learned with others and I am so excited to talk more about this here.